CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It prepares the argument `SELECT * FROM students WHERE gender = ?` in the `prepare()` method.

-/// type=MS, answer=[2,4]
+/// type=MS, answer=[1,5]

 Which statements correctly describe `WHERE gender = ?` on line 4 of `student.php`?

-- It assigns the value `?` to the column `gender`.
+- It returns all records of students whose gender is equal to `Female`.

-- It sets the condition for which rows are updated.
+- It deletes all columns in the `students` table whose gender is equal to `?`.

-- The `gender` column should contain the value `?`.
+- It returns all records of students in the `students` table whose gender is equal to `?`.

-- The `gender` column should contain a record with the value `Female`.
+- It updates all columns in the `students` table which contains a question mark `?` as gender.

-- It changes all values in the `gender` column set by the positional placeholder `?`.
+- It uses the positional placeholder `?` to associate the value of `gender` to be filtered in the `students` table.

 /// type=MS, answer=[1,3,5]